QilongDuTony/GNN-final-project/README.md

 4. Generative model:

-For generative model, first enter the prompt-generation folder.
+For our generative model, first enter the prompt-generation folder.

-(2) use download_data.py file to firstly download data
+(2) execute download_data.py file to firstly download data

-(3) use encoder_decoder.py to train on data
+(3) execute encoder_decoder.py to train on data

-(4) use generate_pro_new.py to do a test on the model
+(4) execute generate_pro_new.py to do a test on the model with image provided in the file

 ### Results
 The evaluation results will include the cosine similarity between the predicted text embeddings and the actual text embeddings for each image.
 A higher cosine similarity indicates better performance.

 ### There are two files too large(bert_localpath and best_model.pth), and we cannot submit them through ZIP.
 So we will sumbit them to instructors by google email.
-Please put the two files together with main.py when running the main.code
+Please put the two files together with main.py when running the main.code.
+For bert_localpath, another way is to download it through google drive link (https://drive.google.com/drive/folders/1NWTbBwEchdiJEyoQL5NLeNT4KWnGUQYx?usp=sharing) and put it under the same directory of main,py